andela-osule/laravel-ban/README.md

 ## Introduction

 Laravel Ban simplifies management of Eloquent model's ban.
-Make any model bannable in a minute!
+Make any model bannable in minutes!

 Use case is not limited to User model, any Eloquent model could be banned: Organizations, Teams, Groups and others.